 How to get to Koh Jum – Ko Pu from Phuket.
-A high speed ferry connects Phuket’s Ao Po Pier to Baan Koh Jum.
+A high-speed ferry connects Phuket’s Ao Po Pier to Baan Koh Jum.
 The trip takes around 1.5 hours.
 Visitors also have the option to purchase a van-ferry joint ticket from Phuket Airport or the bus terminal.
-Note that boats are sometimes cancelled during the rainy season, so it’s best to check availability in advance.
-Here you can find more information on how to get to Koh Jum.
+Note that boats are sometimes canceled during the rainy season, so it’s best to check availability in advance.
+Here you can book boat transfers to Koh Jum.

 This lesser-known island not far from Phuket and Krabi is suggested by Emily from Wander-Lush.